dankeyy/dankeyy.github.io/_posts/2021-01-29-next-gen-generators.md

 # Table of Contents
 * Into
 * Under the covers
-  * A Step Deeper
 * yield and return from the same function
 * coroutines, but as disguised generators
 * A yield yield conundrum
-* yield as a pair of scissors
+* Slicing functions with yield

 ___
 &nbsp;